Inbibo/shift_docs/docs/installation.md

 ## Houdini

-Similarly insde Houdini, you need to run the following inside the Houdini *Python Source Editor*:
+Similarly inside Houdini, you need to run the following inside the Houdini *Python Source Editor*:

 ```python
 import sys